F4L2/SOM/README.md

 The SOM neural network is a supervised learning algorithm.
 In short, it tries to represent the data in dimension D to a map of neurons in dimension K (in this case K=2).
-The principle is to intialize randomly a vector of neurons that has the same dimensions as the data.
+The principle is to intialize a map of neurons to be the average of all data points plus an additional noise, each neuron having the same dimensions as the data points.
-At each iteration, the neuron looks in its neighborhood the data point that is most similar to itself and fit its features to that data.
+At each iteration, the neuron looks in its neighborhood the data point that is most similar to itself (calculated with euclidean distance) and pull itself towards that data point.
-The neighborhood gets smaller at each iteration.
+The neighborhood gets smaller at each iteration, specializing each neuron to a specific data point.

 ## Instructions